ethereumclassic/ECIPs/_specs/ecip-_.md

 A hard fork specification is documented as a Meta ECIP, and usually represents a collection of adjacent ECIPs.
 The sole purpose of a Forking Meta ECIP is to join a block number with this set of `n >= 1` ECIPs containing protocol-facing changes.
 The document says "_These_ features will activate at _this_ moment."

-This proposal specifies that all Forking Meta ECIPs should be COMPLETE and UNIQUE; essentially disallowing _Draft_ Forking Meta ECIPs and and/or meaningful revisions (set ECIPs, block number).
+This proposal specifies that all Forking Meta ECIPs should be COMPLETE and UNIQUE; essentially disallowing `Draft` status Forking Meta ECIPs and and/or meaningful revisions (set ECIPs, block number).
 A valid Forking Meta ECIP must contain a full and complete set of to-be included ECIPs, and a definitive block number.

 _Complete_ is defined as being fully and totally definitive; not lacking anything.